CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 From a command line, directly into the root of your Capacitor app, run:

 `npx @capgo/cli@latest init`
-To install the Capgo into your Capacitor app, the CLI will walk you through the process of setting up your app with Capgo.
+To install the CodePushGo into your Capacitor app, the CLI will walk you through the process of setting up your app with CodePushGo.

 If you want to do it manually, you can follow the steps below.

-## Manual Capgo Configuration
+## Manual CodePushGo Configuration

 ### Install the plugin